MCUdude/MegaCoreX/README.md

 ## Programming
-Programming must be done with a UPDI compatible programmer, such as the JTAGICE 3 or any of the new EDBG chips that can be found on newer AVR explained and curoisity boards.
+Programming must be done with a UPDI compatible programmer, such as the [microUPDI](https://github.com/MCUdude/microUPDI), [JTAG2UPDI](https://github.com/ElTangas/jtag2updi) or an official Atmel/Microchip UPDI compatible programmer.

 Unlike the Arduino UNO WiFi Rev2 boards package MegaCoreX does not auto detect the programmer you're using.
 You'll have to select the correct programmer in the *Programmers*.
-If you're using an Arduino Uno Wifi Rev2 board, a Curiosity Nano or an Xplained pro board you'll have to choose mEDBG, nEDBG or EDBG.
+If you're using an Arduino Uno Wifi Rev2 board, a Curiosity Nano or an Xplained Pro board you'll have to choose mEDBG, nEDBG or EDBG.

 ## Supported clock frequencies